rotki/docs/contribution-guides/rotki-database.md

+---
+description: Architecture of rotki's SQLite databases, schema upgrades, data migrations, and cache management.
+---

 # rotki Database

 rotki uses two different SQLite databases: one with information about assets, prices, and other non-sensitive information (`global.db`), and one with user information (`rotkehlchen.db`).
 The latter is encrypted using an extension called [SQLCipher](https://github.com/sqlcipher/sqlcipher) that provides transparent 256-bit AES full database encryption.

 ## Database Location

-Databases are stored in directories under the [rotki data directory](/usage-guides/data-directory.html#rotki-data-directory).
+Databases are stored in directories under the [rotki data directory](/usage-guides/advanced/data-directory#rotki-data-directory).

 - The global database is stored at `global/global.db`.
 - The accounts you create in rotki have their own database stored at `users/<account_name>/rotkehlchen.db`.

-If you need to manually access the database, you can find the guide [here](/usage-guides/accessing-db-manually.html#accessing-the-database-manually).
+If you need to manually access the database, you can find the guide [here](/usage-guides/advanced/database-access#accessing-the-database-manually).

 ## DB Upgrades